$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Experimental Results

 \subsubsection{Stochasticity Injection}

-Flow-Noise and Flow-SDE provide two distinct approaches for injecting stochasticity.
-Specifically, Flow-Noise employs a learnable noise network, while Flow-SDE uses a fixed noise level strategy as illustrated in \cref{fig:noise_injection}.
-To isolate the impact of the injection strategy, we evaluate these two strategies on the LIBERO-Long task suite, with the same Flow-SDE MDP formulation.
-Since the fixed noise approach does not incorporate an entropy coefficient, we set the entropy bonus for learned noise to 0 to ensure a fair comparison.
+We compare fixed and learnable noise injection strategies using the Flow-SDE MDP formulation on the LIBERO-Long suite.
+To ensure a controlled comparison, we set the entropy bonus for the learnable noise to zero, aligning it with the fixed noise approach.

-We set the fixed noise level to $a=0.5$, and the lower and upper bounds for the learnable noise log-variance to 0.08 and 0.16, respectively.
-As depicted in \cref{fig:ablation_noise_injection}, two noise strategies exhibit similar train and eval performance at step 0, which indicates comparable noise magnitudes.
+Specifically, we set the fixed noise to 0.5, and lower and upper bounds for the learnable noise log-variance to 0.08 and 0.16.
+As depicted in \cref{fig:ablation_noise_injection}, two noise strategies exhibit similar train performance at step 0, which indicates comparable noise magnitudes.
 Furthermore, the converged performance affirms the efficiency of both injection methods.